Polygamy in Afghanistan: Men

 Though permitted, polygamy is not universally approved by all Afghan men.
 Some men that can afford to support several wives prefer monogamist relationships because there is a worry about domestic trouble in Afghan harems.
 Disputes among women married to the same man is described to be the most prevalent reason for the disapproval of polygamy.

-Large numbers of Afghan men cannot afford to buy a wife (through providing money for dowries and weddings).
+Large number of Afghan men cannot afford big dowries and wedding costs.
 A majority of the pastoral population only take one wife.
 When the nonprofit International Council on Security and Development interviewed more than 420 Afghan men in 2010, 82 percent suggested that the best way to discourage young men from joining the Taliban would be to provide them with money for dowries and weddings.
 In general, there are not enough women for some men to have multiple wives and, at the same time, for every man to have one wife.

 Women

 Consent is not required when it comes to women marrying married men.
 Some factors that force women to show consent are the lack of centralization in the family, economic problems, and death of a previous husband.
 Women living alone is against the social norms in Afghanistan, making them dependent on their parents and relatives.
 Unmarried women can be seen as a burden, so they are forced to get married.
 Many women give consent to marriage without knowledge of the man's marital status.
 The civil law of Afghanistan states that men are obligated to inform all his wives and prospective brides about each other.
 This condition in the civil law is not practiced in many cases.
-34% of men have failed to tell their second wives about his marital status.
+Many men have failed to tell their second wives about his marital status.
 The civil law of Afghanistan also states that the first wife has the ability to approve her husband's second marriage.
 The law allows a wife the right to separate from her husband if he fails to get her consent.
 Many women choose not to practice this right because she risks losing custody of her children, financial support, and family status.